kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - If the feature gate is enabled, exactly one of `matchAttribute` or `distinctAttribute` must be provided.
 - If the feature gate is disabled, `matchAttribute` is required.

-**Device Name and Share ID**

-- If the feature gate is enabled and multi-allocation is allowed, ensure the device domain name length is sufficient: it must be at least (share ID size + 1).
-- The share ID must have a designated size and must be decodable as hex.
+**Share ID**

-- When this feature gate and `deviceStatusFeatureGate` ([KEP 4817](https://github.com/kubernetes/enhancements/issues/4817)) are enabled, the `device` field in the allocated device status may contain a `/`.
-In that case, the first part must be validated as a device name, and the second part as a share ID.
-This extended device name should enable a one-to-one mapping with the allocation result which contains a share ID.
+- When this feature gate and `deviceStatusFeatureGate` ([KEP 4817](https://github.com/kubernetes/enhancements/issues/4817)) are enabled, the combination keys of `driver`, `pool`, `device`, and `shareID`in `Status.Devices` must be a one-to-one mapping with those keys in `Status.Allocation.Devices`.

-- If the feature gate is disabled, share ID and allow multi-allocation should be ignored.
-The device name with `/` should be failed.
+**Create Strategy**

+- Keep fields if the feature is enabled for `ResourceSlice`, `ResourceClaim`, and `ResourceClaimTemplate`
+- Drop fields if the feature is disabled for `ResourceSlice`, `ResourceClaim`, and `ResourceClaimTemplate`

+**Update Strategy**

+- Keep existing fields if the feature is enabled `ResourceSlice`, `ResourceClaim`, and `ResourceClaimTemplate`
+- Keep existing fields of `ResourceSlice` if any feature field is set in the old `ResourceSlice`.
+- Keep existing fields of `ResourceClaim` and `ResourceClaimTemplate` if any feature field is set in the old `ResourceClaim` or `ResourceClaimTemplate`.
+- Keep existing fields of `ResourceClaim` if any feature field is set in the old `ResourceClaim.Status`.
+- Drop fields if the feature is disabled and the fields has not been used by the old resource as described above.
+  - If the `DRAPrioritizedList` is enabled, the `CapacityRequests` of `DeviceSubRequest` in `FirstAvailable` must be dropped as well.
+- The same strategy for `ResourceClaim` must be followed regardless of `DRADeviceStatus` feature enablement.

 ###### Allocator